elastic/elastic-transport-ruby/README.md

 For local development, clone the repository and run `bundle install`.
 See `rake -T` for a list of available Rake tasks for running tests, generating documentation, starting a testing cluster, etc.

 Bug fixes and features must be covered by unit tests.
-Integration tests are written in Ruby 1.9 syntax.

 Github's pull requests and issues are used to communicate, send bug reports and code contributions.